 I nodded my head.
 "So how about you and me find a training spot today—some place quiet and recluse, so we won't be bothered—and we go there every day at around four?"

 I grinned.
 "Awesome.
 So do you want to come help me look now?"

 "S-Sure, S-Sakura-san.
 L-Let me go and t-tell my father where I-I will be."

 I nodded my head, but as she turned to leave I called out, "Oh, and just call me Sakura.
 No need for san when we're training partners now, ne?"

 "You're so adorable," I squealed, causing her to blush brightly.

 Since then on, every day we trained from four to eight.
 Sometimes we'd stay as late as midnight if we were really working on it.
 And I must say… Hinata did so much better than I thought she would.

-I was right about one thing.
+I was right about one thing, though.
 Her endurance really did need some work.

 Instead of training for endurance, that tactic only allowed her body to get bruised and sore before recuperating.